LorenzoCoronati/local-docker/README.md

 less downloads for you Xcode:

         $ xcode-select --install

+After initial Command Line Tools installation and updates may need to accept the license.
+You can do this using this command (and agreeing with the EULA):

+         $ sudo xcodebuild -license

 If you get an error like this: `xcode-select: error: tool 'xcodebuild'requires Xcode, but active developer directory